michael-milette/moodle-filter_filtercodes/README.md

 * {department} : Display the name of the department from the user's profile.
 * {courseid} or %7Bcourseid%7D : Display a course's ID.
 * {wwwroot} : Display the root URL of the Moodle site.
+* {pagepath} : Path of the current page without wwwroot.
 * {protocol} : http or https
 * {referrer} : Referring URL
 * {ipaddress} : User's IP Address.